MetaMask/snap-institutional-wallet/packages/api/README.md

 # Local Custodian API

-The local custodian API partly implements the [Ethereum Custodian API version 3](https://consensys-vertical-apps.github.io/ethereum-custodian-api/) (ECA-3) for use with the custodial snap.
+The local custodian API partly implements the [Ethereum Custodian API version 3](https://consensys-vertical-apps.github.io/ethereum-custodian-api/) (ECA-3) for use with the institutional snap.

 It makes available a refresh token API at